ExCiteS/communitymaps-help/_en/access-contributions.md

 ---
 layout: english
 title: "Access contributions"
-subtitle: "Contributions can be accessed in various different ways: clicking them on a map, choosing one from the list, searching for specific contributions."
+subtitle: "Contributions can be accessed in various different ways: clicking them on the map, choosing one from the list, searching for specific contributions."
 ---

 ## Feeling lost?